 - blood test

-- pregnancy test (for pregnant women only)
+- pregnancy test (for pregnant women only, to assess any impact on the fetus)

 Not every person who experiences electric shock needs to visit the emergency department (ED).
 Follow this advice: